-This article explains how to set up and manage a company pension scheme (betriebliche Altersvorsorge; BAV) with Personio Payroll.
+This article explains how you can set up and manage a company pension plan with Personio Payroll.

 How do I manage professional pension funds in Personio Payroll?